arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-[EXERCISE] Modify the `Survey` class to read the responses to survey questions from a file instead of the console.
-You'll also need to create the file and type the responses into it.
+<a name="q2"></a>**EXERCISE 2** Modify the `Survey` class to read the responses to survey questions from a file instead of the console.
+You'll also need to create the file containing the input data.

 ## What is an Object?